yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

       `ec2::DeleteNetworkInterface`
       `ec2::DescribeNetworkInterface`

+    ❗If a function connected to a VPC it does not have access to internet unless the VPC provides access.
+The NAT GW can provide the internet access for the VPC

     - File System - connect to EFS
     - Asynchronous invocation settings + DQL - SQS or SNS
     - Concurrency, _provisioned concurrency_ (e.g. for weighted alias)